 Internet & Communication in Nepal

 Internet service is easily accessible across Nepal.
 There are countless numbers of restaurants, cafes, hotels, guest houses, and communication centers throughout the country.
 Wi-Fi and data connectivity are easily accessible.
 Ncell and NTC provide Sim cards for making calls and connecting to the internet at reasonable prices.
 Their services are available in the most remote regions as well.
 There are many phone booths here that provide both STD and ISD services.
-You can easily get in touch with your friends and family with cellular services in the country.
+You can easily get in touch with your friends and family through cellular services in the country.

 Traveling alone in Nepal